 Motherhood is knowing, just from putting your lips on your child’s forehead what their temperature is.

 Motherhood is dark circles and deflated boobs.

-Motherhood is hearing the words of your own mother coming out of your mouth, even though you swore you would never let that happen.
+Motherhood is hearing the words of your own mother, or even grandmother coming out of your mouth, even though you swore you would never let that happen.